efreham1/root/proj/code_quality_report.md

 # Code Quality Report
-We belive that we have written good code.
-The reasoning for this statment follows in some bulletpoints:
+We believe that we have written good code.
+The reasoning for this statement follows in some bulletpoints:
 ### #1
 We have followed the GNU C standard and therefore the code is easy to read.
 ### #2
-We began with the easiest tasks and pushed the harder ones into the future, this ensured that we knew more about the code and the problem when we evetaully got to the harder tasks.
+We began with the easiest tasks and pushed the harder ones into the future, this ensured that we knew more about the code and the problem when we eventually got to the harder tasks.
 ### #3
 We mostly left optimization to the end.
 Because of this we could focus on writing functioning code instad of fast code.
 ### #4